Anders Matthesen

 Anders Matthesen (born 6 July 1975) is a Danish stand-up comedian, actor, and rapper.
-As a musician and comedian, he performs under the name Anden ("the duck).
-He has released two rap records as well as several comedy albums.
-He has written and directed several animated films, including Terkel in Trouble (2004), Checkered Ninja (2018), Checkered Ninja 2 (2021), and the upcoming Checkered Ninja 3.
+As a musician and comedian, he performs under the name Anden ("the duck").
+He has released two rap records and several comedy albums.
+He has written and directed several animated films, including Terkel in Trouble (2004), Checkered Ninja (2018), Checkered Ninja 2 (2021), and Checkered Ninja 3.
 He is the creator of the 2003 TV Christmas calendar Jul på Vesterbro, and he has appeared in several television series as well as in the 2022 film Toscana.

-Biography

-Childhood
+Early life and education

-Matthesen was born in Østerbro, Copenhagen, Denmark, to parents who are both visual artists.
+Anders Matthesen was born in 1975 in Østerbro, Copenhagen, Denmark, to parents who are both visual artists.
 After a few years, the family moved to Frederiksberg, and when Matthesen was six, his parents divorced.
 When he was in second grade, he and his older brother moved to Albertslund.

-Matthesen began rapping at the age of 12 under the name DJ And.
-Together with his brother and best friend, he formed the group the Human Beat Boys.
+Career

 Early work: 1993–2000

 Matthesen made his stand-up comedy debut at the Danish Championship in Stand-up Comedy in 1993, where he finished in second place, losing only to Mads M. Nielsen.
 He continued to perform in stand-up shows and also began appearing in television segments.
 In 1999, he featured in ten episodes of DR2's sketch comedy show Casper & Mandrilaftalen.

 In 2000, Matthesen had several songwriting credits on the comedy/music compilation album Hva' snakker du om? – Den ka' byttes Vol. 1, under the name Anden ("the duck").